Have questions? We're here.

 Day 7: Nafplion

 The engaging town of Nafplion is staggered up green hillsides of the Argolic Gulf, to the east of the Peloponnese.
 Do not be surprised by its extremely varied cultural heritage.
-Some of the must-see visits are the ancient agora on the plateau of Akronafplia, Italianate arcades in Syntagma square as well as the baroque fortress of Palamidi on a hillside of the same name.
-At the top of the hill, views of the gulf and the surrounding mountains are simply awesome.
+Some of the must-see visits are the ancient agora on the plateau of Akronafplia, Italianate arcades in Syntagma Square, and the baroque fortress of Palamidi on a hillside of the same name.
+At the top of the hill, views of the gulf and the surrounding mountains are fantastic.
 If you want to chill out by the water’s edge, walk along the Arvanitia promenade to a beautiful creek in the shade of cedars and cypresses.

 Day 8: Athens | Disembark